Take 2 for SpaceX's 1st astronaut launch with more storms

-CAPE CANAVERAL, Florida -- SpaceX pressed ahead with its second attempt to launch astronauts for NASA - a historic first for a private company - but more stormy weather threatened more delays.
+CAPE CANAVERAL, Fla. -- SpaceX pressed ahead with its second attempt to launch astronauts for NASA - a historic first for a private company - but more stormy weather threatened more delays.

 Elon Musk's company came within 17 minutes Wednesday of launching a pair of NASA astronauts for the first time in nearly a decade from the U.S., before the threat of lightning forced a delay.